 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients given antianxiety medications.
-Antianxiety drugs are administered to patients experiencing anxiety or depression.
+This statistic is a measure of the percent of long-term residents that were given antianxiety medication.
+These drugs are commonly given to patients experiencing anxiety or depression.

 Managing Depression Among Residents

-Measures the percent of long-term care patients demonstrating symptoms of depression.
-Some believe this is a measure of resident quality of care.
+This is a measure of the percentage of long-term residents showing symptoms of depression.
+Some argue this is a reliable measure of quality of life.

 Appropriate Vaccine Usage